-The immune response is very complex as it can vary between individuals, and the response can be affected by environmental factors, among other things.
+The immune response is very complex as it can vary between individuals and can be affected by environmental factors, among other things.
 This is an important concept for dental hygienists to understand, as one of the components in the development and progression of periodontal disease is the host response to the pathogenic bacterial assault.

 Immune variation can occur on an interindividual level, which refers to “variation between individuals,” but also can occur on an intraindividual level, which refers to “variation within an individual over time.”1